About Linking

 The only way to join devices to a Link-Group is through the Linking page of the CCM.
 Only the IP address of the Link-Master is required during this set up.

-See Create a Link-Group for detailed instructions.
+See Creating a Link-Group for detailed instructions.

 LQ restricted IP range

 LQ units use the IP range 172.23.xx.xx for linking.
 Because of this, this IP range should not be used for any devices (including LQs) when working with the LQ Series system.
-Clear-Com cannot guarantee reliable behavior if this address range is used.

 Linking over a LAN